Christopher-Chianelli/issue-reproducer/project/README.md

-# EntityScanner.scan fails to return annotated classes in native mode

-This is a demo of the root cause of why we need to do AOT generated classes.
-ClassLoadingPostProcessor scan for classes with specific annotations and use it to register beans.
-Outside of native mode, this works fine.
-In native mode, an empty list is returned, even though all the classes are registered for reflection.

-Because of this, we need to create an AOT processor that prebuilds the result (and thus does no classpath scanning) (not shown here for brevity).
+# Registering java.lang.Class using ReflectionHints causes ObjectMapper to not be usable inside AOT code

+This is a demo that demostrates the need to have a good way to recursively register a type and the types of all its fields for reflection.
+In ClassLoadingAotContribution, there is a hard to spot issue in registerForReflection: it will register java.lang.Class for reflection, since MyAnnotatedClass has a Class<?> field.
+This causes GraalVM to think the unsupported field java.lang.ClassValue.hashCodeForCache is reachable, even though the ObjectMapper will not access it.
+To fix the issue, registerForReflection must not register java.lang.Class or java.lang.ClassLoader.
+You can verify this is indeed the cause by making `BANNED_CLASSES = Set.of(Class.class)` instead of `BANNED_CLASSES = Set.of();`, which will cause the native tests to pass.

 Run with